jrkernan/ROB-535-FinalProject-Team14/RMT-PPAD/README.md

 ## Original Repository

-All model architecture details, training procedures, dataset conventions, and environment setup instructions are described in the original repository:
+All model architecture details, training procedures, and dependency information are provided by the original authors:

 > **RMT-PPAD GitHub:**
 > https://github.com/JiayuanWang-JW/RMT-PPAD